keplerlab/katna/docs/source/index.rst

 Image Module:
 -------------
-This module handles the task(s) for smart cropping.
+This module handles the task(s) for smart cropping and smart image resizing.

 The Smart crop feature tries to automatically identify important image areas where the user will focus more and tries to retain it while cropping.
 For a given input cropping dimension/final output image size, following selection and filtering criteria are used.

 **Crop selection and filtering criteria**

 1. Edge, saliency and Face features.
 2. Distance of crop from Image edge, Rule of third
 3. Crop filters.
 At the moment only text filter is supported.
    Text filter ensures that cropped rectangle contains text, also it ensures that texts present is not abruptly cropped.

+Similar to Smart crop Katna image module supports **Smart image resizing** feature.
+Given an input image and target image resolution it will perform simple image image resize if if aspect ratio is same for input and target image.
+But in case of aspect ratio is different than smart image resize will extract a optimum crop in target resolution and then resizes image to target resolution.
+This ensures image resize without actually skewing output image.
+**Please not that if aspect ratio of input and output image are not same katna image_resize can lead to some loss of image content**

 **Supported Video and image file formats**
 ##########################################